 GnRH analogs are given by injection every 3 or 4 weeks or as an implant placed just under the skin of your child's inner arm every 12 months.
 If your child receives the medication once a month, your local physician or a visiting nurse will most likely give the injection; in some cases, you may be trained to administer the injection at home if you prefer.
 Your child will receive medication until it is appropriate for puberty to resume.
 Research to date indicates that when treatment is stopped, puberty should resume and advance normally.

-LUPRON DEPOT-PED is available in 3-month dosing options (once every 3 months) and 1-month dosing options (once per month).
-With 3-month dosing, your child will get 4 injections per year instead of the 12 required with monthly dosing.
-If your child receives a LUPRON DEPOT-PED injection every 3 months, injections may be scheduled to coincide with his or her regular doctor visits and allow for more flexibility to fit your schedule.
+LUPRON DEPOT-PED® was the first FDA approved treatment for CPP and is available as 6-month, 3-month and 1-month dosing option.
+With the 6-month dosing, your child will get 2 injections per year instead of the 4 required with 3-month dosing and 12 required with monthly dosing.
+Injections may be scheduled to coincide with your kid’s regular doctor visits and allow for more flexibility to fit your schedule.

 Possible Treatment Side Effects

 During the first 6 weeks of treatment, your child may experience the following side-effects: Girls may have mood changes, acne, an increase in breast size, and menses.
 Boys may have an increase in pubic hair and testicular development as well as acne.
 These effects are only temporary and should be controlled by the seventh week of treatment.
 Other side effects your child may experience include redness and slight pain at the injection site.
 Rarely, a sterile abscess may occur.
 Use of a filter needle to reconstitute the depot form of the analog will help prevent this.